Christopher Bland: Life and career

-From 1 January 1982, Bland joined the board of LWT (Holdings) and on 1 January 1984 succeeded John Freeman as Chairman of the main board of LWT.
-He was a Director of ITN and GMTV, and Chairman of Century Hutchinson, then an LWT subsidiary.
+From 1 January 1982, Bland joined the board of LWT (Holdings) and on 1 January 1984 succeeded John Freeman as chairman of the main board of LWT.
+He was a director of ITN and GMTV, and Chairman of Century Hutchinson, then an LWT subsidiary.
 When, after the 1993 franchise renewal, LWT was taken over by Granada in a hotly contested hostile bid, Bland became a millionaire.

 From 1982 to 1994, Bland was chairman of the Hammersmith and Queen Charlotte's Hospitals NHS special health authority, subsequently chairing Hammersmith Hospitals NHS Trust, including Charing Cross Hospital, from 1994 to February 1997.
 He was knighted for his work in the National Health Service in 1993.
-He was Chairman of the BBC Board of Governors between 1996 and 2001.
-He was Chairman of the Royal Shakespeare Company between 2004 and 2011, during which time the Royal Shakespeare Theatre in Stratford upon Avon was rebuilt at a cost of around £113 million.

-Bland held other public sector roles: as Chairman of the Private Finance Panel from 1995 to 1996 and as a member of the Prime Minister's Advisory Panel on the Citizen's Charter.
+He was chairman of the BBC's board of governors between 1996 and 2001.
+He was chairman of the Royal Shakespeare Company between 2004 and 2011, during which time the Royal Shakespeare Theatre in Stratford upon Avon was rebuilt at a cost of around £113 million.
+Bland held other public sector roles: as chairman of the Private Finance Panel from 1995 to 1996, and as a member of the Prime Minister's Advisory Panel on the Citizen's Charter.

 Bland was chairman of the BT Board from 1 May 2001 and until September 2007.
 He was a former senior adviser at Warburg Pincus (a private equity firm), chairman and a substantial shareholder in Canongate Press and Leiths School of Food and Wine, and was appointed chairman of the Royal Shakespeare Company in April 2004.
+Bland set about "his greatest extravagance: Buying books and anything by Eric Gill, the 20th-century British painter and sculptor".

-His first novel, Ashes in the Wind, was published by Head of Zeus in September 2014.
+Bland's first novel, Ashes in the Wind, was published by Head of Zeus in September 2014, when Bland was aged 76.
+His second novel, Cathar, has been characterised as "look[ing] mortality straight in the eye, with humanity, grace and courage", and was described by the Historical Novel Society as "a fast-moving, well-told, and honest novel".
+Bland also wrote a play, The Easter Rising and Thereafter, which was staged at London's Jermyn Street Theatre in 2016.

 Personal life

-Bland was the father of print journalist and former deputy editor of The Independent newspaper, Archie Bland, and from 1981 became stepfather to four children, who include the 9th Earl of Strafford, the author Lady Georgia Byng, and the Managing Director of the Edinburgh-based publishing house Canongate Books, Jamie Byng, following his wife's earlier marriage to Viscount Enfield (1963–1981).
+Bland was the father of print journalist and former deputy editor of The Independent newspaper, Archie Bland, and from 1981 became stepfather to four children, who include the 9th Earl of Strafford, the author Lady Georgia Byng, and the managing director of the Edinburgh-based publishing house Canongate Books, Jamie Byng, following his wife's earlier marriage to Viscount Enfield (1963–1981).

-Death
+Death and legacy

-Bland's death was announced by his son Archie on Twitter on 28 January 2017.
+Bland's death, at the age of 78, was announced by his son Archie on Twitter on 28 January 2017.
 He had been suffering from prostate cancer.

+Named in his honour, the RSL Christopher Bland Prize was launched in 2018 by the Royal Society of Literature to encourage the work of older writers and awarded annually to an author of a fiction or non-fiction book who was first published when aged 50 or over.